Nanolx/NanoDroid/doc/Issues.md

 ## Other

+### Alarm Clock not ringing

+* Due to changes in Android, to ensure your Alarm Clock is actually waking you up, you need Android to ignore battery optimization for it, to do so:
+  * go to System Settings > Apps > Special Access > Battery Optimization > All Apps
+  * tap on your Alarm Clock, for example `Alarmio` and choose `don't optimize`

+### Issues with ROM Sup Wizard

 * Some Stock ROMs do not properly work after first boot since their SetupWizard is disabled by NanoDroid (because it's incompatible with microG)
   * check `/system/build.prop` or `/vendor/build.prop` if they contain the property `ro.setupwizard.mode` and change it to (you can do this from TWRP via ADB, with the builtin `vi` editor)
       * `ro.setupwizard.mode=DISABLED`
       * in Magisk Mode NanoDroid will do this on it's own using Magisk's `resetprop`
   * if you can access your device via ADB, you can also issue the following command as root, on-device:
       * `nanodroid-util --fix-update`

-* Applications crash when using WebView (BromiteWebView package)
+### Applications crash with Bromite WebView

 * install Bromite WebView as user-app, as root, on-device, issue:
   * `pm install -r /system/app/BromiteWebView/BromiteWebView.apk`
   * this is done automatically in Magisk Mode (as of version 20.5)

-* ROM lags after applying signature spoofing patch
+### ROM lags after applying signature spoofing patch

 * some ROMs already have the patch built-in, if you patch those ROMs (again), it results in heavy lags
+  * recent Patcher versions check whether the ROM has the patch already applied and disallow double-patching

+### Applications can't access storage / permission issues

+* if your Applications can't access storage or have other permission issues, do the following:
+  * from TWRP remove the file `/data/system/users/0/runtime-permissons.xml`
+  * or run the following command as root while in ROM: `pm reset-permissions`
+* and reboot

 Additional helpful information in the microG [> Wiki](https://github.com/microg/android_packages_apps_GmsCore/wiki/Helpful-Information).